Hello there!

 • SP (Service Provider) Initiated Single Sign-On (SSO)

 • In this flow, the user tries to login to the Service Provider (On-Premises Exchange OWA Outlook Web Access account) directly.
-The request is redirected to the Identity Provider (Azure AD, etc.) for authentication.
+The request is redirected to the Identity Provider (Microsoft Entra, etc.) for authentication.
 On sucessfull authentication from the Identity provider, the user is given access to the application (OWA account).

 • IdP (Identity Provider) Initiated Single Sign-On (SSO)

-• In this flow, the user logs in to the Identity Provider (Azure AD, etc.) using his credentials.
+• In this flow, the user logs in to the Identity Provider (Microsoft Entra, etc.) using his credentials.
 Now the user can access any of the configured Service Providers (OWA account, etc.) through the Identity Provider Dashboard without having to enter the credentials agian.

 Exchange OWA Single Sign-on (SSO) login